andybalham/blog-source-code/blog-posts/ent-int-patterns-with-serverless-and-cdk-part-03.md

 ![Architecture diagram with observability added](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/ent-int-patterns-with-serverless-and-cdk/case-study-observability.png?raw=true)

-TODO: Any more to add here?

-## Simple logging and Log Insights
+## Simple logging and Logs Insights

 One simple way to turn the business events into a searchable resource is to log our business events in a [structured way](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/).
 This can be done via the following single-line Lambda function.